 Learn to be silent.
 Let your quiet mind listen and absorb. ~ Pythagoras

-Even when taking the time seems like a huge challenge of it’s own, it will almost certainly pay off in the long run.
+So, when you need to meet for a longer block of time, distraction free, to thoroughly work something through to clear next steps, consider “retreating.”
+Even when taking the time seems like a challenge of it’s own, it will likely pay off in the long run.